In the United States and elsewhere, wedding season is quickly approaching.

 Slowly, things changed and marriage, such as it was, fell out of favor.

 Daughters fell under more control by their fathers and therefore had trouble forming a true bond with any man they wanted to call “husband.”
-It’s not to say Romans weren’t having sex outside of marriage, but by the time the Roman Republic ended (that’s to say, when Julius Caesar did his thing and ushered in the days of the Roman Empire), birth rates had plummeted.
+It’s not to say Romans weren’t having sex outside of the marriage bed, but by the time the Roman Republic ended (that’s to say, when Julius Caesar ushered in the days of the Roman Empire), birth rates had plummeted.

-And since no babies means no future tax payers, the government stepped in.
-Augustus (Roman Emperor Number One) started offering special privileges and incentives to couples who had more than three kids.
+And since no babies means no future tax payers, the government started panicking.
+Augustus (Roman Emperor Number One) stepped in and offered special privileges and incentives to couples who had more than three kids.
 Legitimate kids, that is.

 It’s Time for the Wedding!

-As is the case in many places today, June was the most popular month for weddings and ceremonies for the upper class was an all day affair beginning with the groom coming to meet his bride at her father’s home.
+As is the case in many places today, June was the most popular month for Roman weddings.
+You needed those long daylight hours because ceremonies for upper class couples were an all day affair beginning with the groom coming to meet his bride at her father’s home.

-She’d be wearing a veil, flowers, and a dress specially made for the occasion.
-This all sounds familiar, but one aspect of the dress was a knotted belt (the knot was called The Knot of Hercules, hence the term “tying the knot” for marriage).
-And the knot could only be undone by the husband on the wedding night.
+She’d be wearing a veil, carrying flowers, and sporting a dress specially made for the occasion.
+This all sounds familiar, except for one aspect: the dress included a knotted belt (the knot was called The Knot of Hercules, hence the term “tying the knot” for marriage).
+This knot could only be undone by the husband on the wedding night.
 I’ve no idea what happened if the poor guy was all thumbs.

-But before the groom employed his Boy Scout skills on the wedding night, you had the official ceremony (often conducted in the bride’s home).
+But before the groom employed his Boy Scout skills on the wedding night, he had to endure the official ceremony (often conducted in the bride’s home).

 Prior to the ceremony, evil spirits would be ordered to stay away (seriously, if they’re THAT evil, they’re not going to listen, trust me).
 Then, the couple’s hands were joined by the matron of honor, ceremonial words were spoken by the bride (“Wherever you go, there also go I”), the couple would kiss, and it would all be official after signing a very romantic contract in front of ten witnesses.